eabait/tree/README.md

 Tree
 ====
+Tree is a small library that extends Backbone.js with new types of views.
+These views are based on the author experience building Single-Page Applications using Backbone.js.

+Overview
-Tree extends BackboneJS with two new view types: a BaseView, and a ContainerView.
-This two new object types have been defined from multiple applications now in production.
+Tree provides two new view types: BaseView, and ContainerView.
-* Tree.BaseView: extends Backbone.View with render, load, and dispose methods.
+* Tree.BaseView: extends Backbone.View with *render*, *load*, and *dispose* methods.
 Provides hook methods that define the way templates are fetched, and compiled.
-It also allows to define before, and after render methods.
+It also allows to define *before*, and *after* render methods.
 * Tree.ContainerView: extends Tree.BaseView.
 Allows the management of other views through the concept of "regions".

-These two view types can be used as a basis to construct complex view hierarchies in Backbone applications.
-The following concerns are addressed by Tree views:
-* View lifecyle: load, render, dispose methods
-* Memory management: BaseView provides a default dispose method to release memory used by a view
+The main goal behind Tree is reusability of common patterns to construct complex Backbone.js applications.
+Both BaseView and ContainerView were used as a basis of real applications now in production.

+##Roadmap
+More view types will be addded in the future: StackedView, ListView, GridView.
+AMD support is planned to.

+##Getting Started
-Published in bower under: backbone-tree
+To start using Tree download its latest version from [here](https://github.com/eabait/tree/releases/latest) Published in **bower** under: backbone-tree

+##API
+TBA

+##License
+Tree is licensed under the [MIT] (https://github.com/eabait/tree/blob/master/LICENSE)